 School and Ranking Information

 Students seeking an interior design program in Arlington can choose from among nine schools located within a 15-mile radius of the city's downtown.
-Based on 2012 U.S. News & World Report rankings and school information, the top choices in the Arlington area are Marymount University, George Washington University and Corcoran College of Art and Design.
+Based o U.S. News & World Report rankings and school information, the top choices in the Arlington area are Marymount University, and George Washington University.
 Both Marymount University and George Washington University offer programs that are accredited by the Council for Interior Design Accreditation (CIDA), a distinction enjoyed by just nine schools in Virginia and Washington, D.C.

 - Winner: Marymount University is the first university recipient of the American Society of Interior Designer's Potomac Award (Washington Metropolitan Chapter, 2012).
 It offers both bachelor's and master's programs in interior design.

-- Runner-Up #1: George Washington University has a significantly higher graduation rate than the other top schools.
+- Runner-Up: George Washington University has a significantly higher graduation rate than the other top schools.
 It also offers bachelor's and master's programs in the field.

 School Comparison Chart